 Chris Blackwell, founder of Island Records, calls her "a terrific young artist" and Rolling Stone Magazine describes her as exuding "a deep sensuality and social expansiveness."

 Through Nomfusi's triumphant spirit and inner strength, she has inspired many young people by teaching life skills workshops at schools affected by poverty as well as Aids orphanages accross Southern Africa.
 Sharing her life story through songs like "Nontsokolo" ("I am poverty") and "Kwazibani" (an uplifting song that celebrates the life of her late mother who died of HIV/Aids ) she teaches self-love and encourages African women to redefine their perception of beauty.

 Leaving a trail of stardust where usually you will only find the dust of abandoned dreams Nomfusi personifies the impossible made possible.

-In January 2019 the Soul Sensation from South Africa NOMFUSI is getting ready for the upcoming season with not only a new program back to her musical roots, but also with an incredible band: the musicians of the legendary Hugh Masekela - Cameron Ward (guitar), Lee-Roy (drums), Randall Skippers (keyboard).
+For 2019/2020 the Soul Sensation from South Africa NOMFUSI is getting ready for the upcoming season with a new program & album back to her musical roots - It's a promising show & music, reviving the spirit and soul of Sophiatown sound!

 Small line up: